Quack842/quacks-coin-divider/README.md

     The generating function is desinged in such a way that will insure that there are no repeats of numbers.
 In Real life if all 5 players roll a die 20, there will be a chance that some players might roll the same number, and will have to roll again to see who wins.
 This function will prevent that.
     <br>
     <br>
     At the very bottom of the page, there will be 2 buttons.
-One for going back a page (the 'Back' Button) and the other one is to reset and go back to the very beginning of the aapplication (the 'Reset Everything' button).
+One for going back a page (the 'Back' Button) and the other one is to reset and go back to the very beginning of the application (the 'Reset Everything' button).

 ![Before Roll Generate](assets/images/generate-roll-before.png) <br>
 ![Roll Generated](assets/images/roll-generated.png) <br>